solarwinds/solarwinds-otel-collector-releases/README.md

 Configuration for SolarWinds OTel Collector has to contain [SolarWinds Extension](./extension/solarwindsextension/README.md) and [Solarwinds Exporter](./exporter/solarwindsexporter/README.md).

 ### Example with docker
-1. Generate your ingestion in SWO.
+1. Generate your ingestion token in SWO.
 See [API Tokens](https://documentation.solarwinds.com/en/success_center/observability/content/settings/api-tokens.htm).
 2. Create a `config.yaml` file that contains configuration for the SolarWinds OTel Collector.
-Insert the ingestion token and choose correct data center (na-01, na-02, na-03).
+Insert the ingestion token and choose a correct data center (na-01, na-02, eu-01).
 Specify the collector name.
 ```yaml
 service:
   extensions: [solarwinds]